 & Second Opinions

 Even brushing and flossing every day may not be enough to prevent you from eventually suffering from a cavity or gum disease.
 You can, however, keep the chances of such oral health problems ever occurring as low as possible by visiting Dr. Crumpton once every six months (or more often depending on the state of your mouth).
-Call us today if you’re overdue for a preventive checkup or cleaning; scheduling a visit sooner instead of later could save you additional trips for more complex care in the future!
+Call us today if you’re overdue for preventive dentistry in Trophy Club, TX, including dental checkups and teeth cleanings; scheduling a visit sooner instead of later could save you additional trips for more complex care in the future!

 A comprehensive examination will be performed during your checkup.
 We’ll look closely at the teeth, gums, and other oral tissues for warning signs of underlying health problems.
 We may also take X-rays or CBCT scans as deemed necessary.
 During a routine appointment, we clean the teeth in order to remove plaque and tartar that can lead to cavities.
 Tartar in particular cannot be removed with regular brushing; it requires one of our advanced instruments.